Colleen Davis: Political career

+Legal issues

 In November 2018, Davis was issued citations for driving on a suspended license and failure to show insurance and registration.
 Although she told a police officer that she has not driven on her suspended license, her claims were contradicted by a photo posted on the Facebook page of Tom Carper, who had campaigned with Davis.
 She pled guilty to speeding on December 20, 2018, and the other charges were dropped.
-It was the fourth time she had been charged with driving on a suspended license, after pleading guilty to the charge when she was 17 and pleading guilty to lesser charges twice when she was an adult.
+It was the fourth time she had been charged with driving on a suspended license, after pleading guilty to the charge when she was 17 and to lesser charges twice when she was an adult.